 In general, no gain or loss should be recognized on a gift of common units, senior units, or deferred participation units, although there may be federal gift tax imposed on such gift.
-However, a gift of common units, senior units, or deferred participation units encumbered by debt (including debt incurred by the gifting holder to acquire the common units, senior units, or deferred participation units and debt incurred by us that is included in the gifting holder's basis in his or her common units, senior units, or deferred participation units of gain, but never loss, and federal income tax (as well as federal gift tax) liability to the donor.
-A gift of common units, senior units, or deferred participation units encumbered by debt generally results in a decrease in the gifting holder's allocable share of liabilities if the donee accepts the common units, senior units, or deferred participation units subject to the debt or assumes the liabilities of the gifting holder.
-If the amount of the decrease in liabilities exceeds the holder's adjusted basis in his or her common units, senior units, or deferred participation units, the transaction should be treated as a part gift and part sale transaction, resulting in taxable gain to the extent the amount of liabilities exceeds adjusted basis in the common units, senior units, or deferred participation units.
+However, a gift of common units, senior units, or deferred participation units encumbered by debt (including debt incurred by the gifting holder to acquire the common units, senior units, or deferred participation units and debt incurred by us that is included in the gifting holder's basis in his or her common units, senior units, or deferred participation units and debt incurred by us that is included in the gifting holder's basis in his or her common units, senior units, can result in the recognition of gain, but never loss, and federal income tax (as well as federal gift tax) liability to the donor.
+A gift of common units, senior units, or deferred participation units encumbered by debt generally results in a decrease in the gifting holder's allocable share of liabilities if the donee accepts the common units, senior units, or deferred participation units, or deferred participation units, or deferred participation units, senior units, senior units, or deferred participation units, the transaction should be treated as a part gift and part sale transaction, resulting in taxable gain to the extent the amount of liabilities exceeds adjusted basis in the common units, senior units, or deferred participation units.
 To the extent some of the gain is attributable to the holder's share of "substantially appreciated inventory items" and "unrealized receivables," such gain will be taxed as ordinary income.
-Since the tax consequences of any gift or transfer will depend upon the particular circumstances and upon the individuals or organizations involved in the transaction, before making any gift of common units, senior units or deferred participation units in the hands of his or her tax advisor as to the consequences of such a gift and as to the basis of the common units, senior units or deferred participation units in the hands of his or her successor.
+Since the tax consequences of any gift or transfer will depend upon the particular circumstances and upon the individuals or organizations involved in the tra